neorefraction/ROS2_rUBot_mecanum_ws/Documentation/Files/Lab_network/DualBootLinux_Docker/Setup_Container_Ubuntu.md

 - cyclonedds_robot.xml: CycloneDDS unicast configuration file for the robot.
 - entrypointpc.sh: entrypoint script to setup the environment variables when the container starts.

-First of all, a proper Docker Image has been created with the custom configuration on Dockerfile and uploaded to my DockerHub account (https://hub.docker.com/u/manelpuig).
+**Professor** has to create a Docker Image with the custom configuration on Dockerfile and upload to my DockerHub account (https://hub.docker.com/u/manelpuig).
-- Download the `ros2-humble-biorobub.zip` file from: https://github.com/manelpuig/ROS2_rUBot_mecanum_ws/blob/main/network_config/ros2-humble-biorobub.zip
+- Download to `~/Desktop/rob` folder, the `ros2-humble-biorobub.zip` file from: https://github.com/manelpuig/ROS2_rUBot_mecanum_ws/blob/main/network_config/ros2-humble-biorobub.zip
-- In the folder where your Dockerfile is:
+- Unzip and create the Image:
     ````bash
     docker build -t ros2-humble-biorobub-pc:latest .
     ````